 After the napkins were rinsed and run through a cycle in the dryer (photo below), I could see the color changes a lot more clearly than when they were still wet (above photos).

-The mint linens turned white and off white, depending on how long the bleach was left on.
+For me, the mint linens turned white and off white, depending on how long the bleach was left on.
 And there are some soft greens and blues that pop through in certain areas, mainly at the edges.

 The terra cotta red napkins turned a really pretty pale pink, with a subtle acid wash pattern.